agronskiy/bazel-battlefield/README.md

 # bazel-battlefield
-Playground and battlefield for bazel
+Fighting with bazel for better future :D

 # Further reading